sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ### Using Resolution

 ```
+using SCFirstOrderLogic.ClauseIndexing;
+using SCFirstOrderLogic.ClauseIndexing.Features;
 using SCFirstOrderLogic.Inference; // For the "Tell" and "Ask" extension methods
 using SCFirstOrderLogic.Inference.Basic.Resolution;

 // .. paste the domain listing here ..

-// The resolution KB has a little more configurability/extensibility than the other two:
+// The resolution KB has more configurability/extensibility than the other two:
+var clauseStore = new FeatureVectorIndexClauseStore<MaxDepthFeature>(
+    MaxDepthFeature.MakeFeatureVector,
+    new ClauseStoreFVIListNode<MaxDepthFeature>(MaxDepthFeature.MakeFeatureComparer()));

-var kb = new ResolutionKnowledgeBase(new DelegateResolutionStrategy(
+var kb = new ResolutionKnowledgeBase(new LinearResolutionStrategy(
-    new HashSetClauseStore(),
-    DelegateResolutionStrategy.Filters.None,
-    DelegateResolutionStrategy.PriorityComparisons.UnitPreference));
+    clauseStore,
+    ClauseResolutionPriorityComparisons.UnitPreference));

 kb.Tell(rules);
 var result = kb.Ask(SentenceParser.BasicParser.Parse("IsCriminal(West)")); // == true